samtron1412/docs/it-term.md

 Failback is a process of restoring the application in a state of failover back to its original state (before failure).

-# Service Layer

-A Service provides a away of a client to interact with some functionality in the application.
-Some business meaning.
-For example, `buyTicket`, `sellTicket` and so on.
-Has some context within the application

-# Helper class

-More generic and don't care what app they are helping like an utility to all application can use it.
-For example, convert date ...

-# Extend

-Is used when a thing adds steps to another first thing.

-# Include

-Is used to extract thing fragments that are **duplicated** in multiple thing.

 # Web Application

 Web applications differ from conventional websites in that web